 Dorothee Ostmeier: Scholar, Writer, Educator, Administrator with Entrepreneurial Mindset

-Dorothee Ostmeier is Head of the Department of German and Scandinavian, Professor of German and Folklore.
+Dorothee Ostmeier is a Professor of German, and Folklore and Public Culture.
 She also serves as Affiliated Faculty of Comparative Literature, Women and Gender Studies, and the Center for the Studies of Women in Society (CSWS).

 Scholar, Writer, Educator

 Ostmeier’s research and teaching focuses on the borders between German literatures, culture, and philosophies of the 18th to the 21st centuries.
 International reviews of her book Sprache des Dramas-Drama der Sprache; Nelly Sachs’ Dramatische Szenen, recognize this study as one of the few works that analyze Sachs’ cryptic dramatic writings, which she composed after escaping Nazi persecution in 1941.
 Ostmeier’s analysis situates Sachs’ oeuvre within the ongoing debate on obsessive memory in the face of the universal disappearance of idealist utopias.